 “Whitetails trust their hearing,” Miller continued.
 “When you try to fool their ears, you better be ready to shoot them right away when they come in.”

-Deer Whistles on Vehicles: No Proof they Work You might wonder why university researchers and others tried to assess a white-tailed deer’s hearing ability the past 40 years.
+You might wonder why university researchers and others tried to assess a white-tailed deer’s hearing ability the past 40 years.

 Consumer-based concerns spurred several studies: Can deer hear high-pitched sounds supposedly made by “deer whistles” mounted on the front of cars and trucks?
 And if so, do deer flee the sound by running the opposite way?